Shestac92/anonymous-lettering-generator/README.md

 - No background
 - (recommended) Use 256 colors only to minimize image size
 - (recommended) Image dimensions between 100x100 and 200x200 pixels to provide optimal quality and minimal file size
 - Create a directory `api/assets/{CHAR_CODE}` for the collection of images for the given symbol.
 You can get the character code like this: `"&".charCodeAt() // returns 38`.
 Add images to this directory.
-For consistency, I recommend using names like 1.png, 2.png, etc., but the server will handle any file name.
+For consistency, I recommend using names like `1.png`, `2.png`, etc., but the server will handle any file name correctly.

 ## Build and run